Introduction

 Default Steps

-By default the pipeline currently performs the following
+By default the pipeline currently performs identification of MHC class I peptides with HCD settings:

-• Identification of peptides in the MS/MS spectra using Comet (CometAdapter)
+• Identification of peptides in the MS/MS spectra (CometAdapter)

 • Refreshes the protein references for all peptide hits and adds target/decoy information (PeptideIndexer)

-• Filters peptide/protein identification result based on Percolator q-value (IDFilter)
+• Filters peptide identification result according to 1% FDR (IDFilter)

-• Converts XML format to text files (TextExporter)
+• Converts identification result to tab-separated files (TextExporter)

-• Converts XML format to mzTab files (MzTabExporter)
+• Converts identification result to mzTab files (MzTabExporter)

 Additional Steps